slaaaaate/slaaaaate/README.md

 Hi, I'm Slaaaaate 👋

-Hey there!
-I'm Slate, a passionate brand and digital designer with a knack for tinkering and continuous learning.
+A passionate brand and digital designer with a knack for tinkering and continuous learning.
 Here's a bit about me:

 👀 I have a strong love for the intersection of branding and digital design.
 🌱 Currently, I'm delving into front-end development, 3D design, game development, and sourdough.